A Backpacking Journey to Cambodia

-May 2000: In my 2nd trip to Asia after China, I booked a standby ticket through Mesaba Airlines, where I worked as a baggage handler in 2000 and I set off on a cheap ticket to Bangkok with the goal to travel onwards to Cambodia and spent a week backpacking around Cambodia and visiting the ancient temple complex of Ankor Wat.
+May 2000: For my second trip to Asia, following my first adventure in China, I booked a standby ticket through Mesaba Airlines, where I was working as a baggage handler in 2000.
+With a cheap ticket to Bangkok in hand, I set off with a simple goal—to travel overland into Cambodia and spend a week backpacking through the country, culminating in a visit to the ancient temple complex of Angkor Wat.

 About Cambodia